Stark inequality: Oxfam says 8 men as rich as half the world

 Oxfam outlined measures that it hopes will be enacted to help reduce the inequality.

-They include higher taxes on both wealth and income to ensure a more level playing field and to fund investments in public services and jobs, greater international cooperation by governments on ensuring workers are paid decently and the rich don't dodge their taxes.
+They include higher taxes on wealth and income to ensure a more level playing field and to fund investments in public services and jobs, greater cooperation among governments on ensuring workers are paid decently and the rich don't dodge their taxes.
 And business leaders should commit to paying their fair share of taxes and a living wage to employees.

 Max Lawson, Oxfam's policy adviser, urged billionaires to "do the right thing," and to do "what Bill Gates has called on them to do, which is pay their taxes."